On the Integrality Gap of the Subtour LP for the 1,2-TSP: An upper bound of on the integrality gap

-We first state the following lemma, which formalizes the second statement. \begin{lemma} If $OPT(\SUBT) < n+1$, then the difference between the 2M solution and the tour constructed by the Papadimitriou-Yannakakis algorithm is at most $\frac 4{15}n_\text{pure} + \frac 1{10} n_\text{non-pure}$, where $n_\text{pure}$ is the number of nodes in pure cycles in the 2M solution, and $n_\text{non-pure}$ is the number of nodes in non-pure cycles. \end{lemma} \iftoggle{abs}{Note that the proof of Theorem~\ref{thm:intgap12} and the assumption that $OPT(\SUBT)<n+1$ imply that the Papadimitriou-Yannakakis algorithm finds a bipartite matching that matches all the pure cycles.
-A careful look at the analysis of Papadimitriou and Yannakakis~\cite{PapadimitriouY93} then shows that their algorithm finds a tour which satisfies the lemma.}{ \begin{proof}(sketch) Note that the proof of Theorem~\ref{thm:intgap12} and the assumption that $OPT(\SUBT)<n+1$ imply that the Papadimitriou-Yannakakis algorithm finds a bipartite matching that matches all the pure cycles.
-A careful look at the analysis of Papadimitriou and Yannakakis~\cite{PapadimitriouY93} then shows that their algorithm finds a tour which satisfies the lemma: Papadimitriou and Yannakakis~\cite{PapadimitriouY93} show that we can charge the additional cost incurred for patching together the cycles to the nodes involved, in such a way that each node is charged at most $\frac29$.
-Note that $\frac29<\frac4{15}$, so the charge to the nodes in pure cycles satisfies the lemma.
-Papadimitriou and Yannakakis distinguish three ways of merging cycles, and it is easily seen from their analysis that there is only one case (called case (b) in their analysis) in which nodes that are in a non-pure cycle can get charged.
-In that case, there is an increase in cost of 1, that is distributed over the nodes of a pure cycle (at least three) and two nodes that may be in a non-pure cycle.
-This cost of 1 is the only charge that needs to be distributed over these five nodes.
-Since we allow the nodes in the pure cycles to be charged $\frac 4{15}$ rather than just $\frac29$, we indeed only need to charge $\frac 1{10}$ to the two nodes that are in the non-pure cycle.\mqed\end{proof}}
+We first state the following lemma, which formalizes the second statement. \begin{lemma} If $OPT(\SUBT) < n+1$, then the difference between the cost of the 2M used and the tour constructed by the Papadimitriou-Yannakakis algorithm can be upper bounded by $\alpha n_\text{pure} + \beta (n_\text{non-pure}-\ell)$, where $n_\text{pure}$ is the number of nodes in pure cycles in the 2M, $n_\text{non-pure}$ is the number of nodes in the non-pure cycle, and $\ell$ is the number of edges of cost 2 in the non-pure cycle, for any values of $\alpha, \beta$ so that $9\alpha \ge 2$ and $3\alpha + 2\beta \ge 1$. \end{lemma} Note that Lemma~\ref{lem:PYsubt} and the assumption that $OPT(\SUBT)<n+1$ imply that the Papadimitriou-Yannakakis algorithm finds a bipartite matching that matches all the pure cycles.
+A careful look at the analysis of Papadimitriou and Yannakakis~\cite{PapadimitriouY93} then shows that their algorithm finds a tour which satisfies the lemma.
+The details basically follow the analysis of Papadimitriou and Yannakakis, and are therefore postponed to Appendix~\ref{app:purenonpure}.